Looking southeast toward Bald Mountain from the Prospector View trail. Review by Bruce on June 5, 2023.

 (Santaquin Canyon)

-The trail system starts at 5600 feet elevation, a bit over a mile from town up Santaquin Canyon.
-The ridgeline at the top is around 5950 feet elevation.
+There are around 7 miles of new trail in loop rides near the trailhead, with connecting trails offering options for bigger rides.
+The trail system starts at 5600 feet elevation and is located a bit over a mile uphill from town in Santaquin Canyon.
 The expected riding season will be late May to mid-November.

 Looking east into Santaquin Canyon from the Prospector View trailhead.